Samaara-Das/Tradingview-to-Everywhere/README.md

     - The bars are medium sized and the chart is a 100 bars from the right
     - Premium Screener indicator & Trade Drawer indicator should be on the chart
     - Premium Screener should have 15-20 inputs (So that Python can click on it)
+6. There must be a saved layout named "Exits" and the Get Exits indicator should be on it.